-Letitgo is the ninth track on Prince's fifteenth album Come, and, a week before the album's release, Letitgo was released as the album's first single, released worldwide.
+Letitgo is the ninth track on Prince’s fifteenth album Come.
+It was released as the lead single, a week before the album.

 In 2001, a 1995 live version was released as part of NPG Music Club Edition # 2.

 In 2005, the same live version was included on the Live From Paisley Park download EP.

 Basic tracks were recorded on 16 March 1994 at Paisley Park Studios (hours before premiering studio versions of Hate U, Billy Jack Bitch, Now, Days Of Wild and a remix of Pope at a party at Glam Slam in Minneapolis, Minnesota), five days after delivering the original configuration of the Come album to Warner Bros.

 Although credited to Prince (along with the rest of the album, which was recorded prior to the name change), Letitgo was recorded eight months after Prince began using the name .